 By the turn of the century, the rush to the west was virtually over but St. Joseph had already established itself as a major livestock and wholesale market.

-Today, the city is the county seat of Buchanan County and called home to almost 77,000 residents and provides numerous historic attractions including several museums and numerous beautiful historic buildings and mansions.
+Today, the city is the county seat of Buchanan County and called home to about 79,960 people.
+The city features numerous historic attractions including several museums and numerous beautiful historic buildings and mansions.
 Many of these historic buildings are listed on the National Register of Historic Places.